datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 The story of the demo can be found [here](SCRIPT.md).

+## Out of Office until June 1st

+I'll be out of the office until June 1st and will continue reviewing technical screens then.
+If you need to get in contact with our Hiring Department before then, please contact Jenna Connell at jconnell@datastax.com.

+If you have any issues with any part of the setup, see if other candidates can help you on HipChat.
+I'll review all missed logs upon my return.

+If you cannot resolve the issues, please follow the instructions in the last section of this document.

 ## Setup

 **Note:** This entire setup expects an OS X or \*nix environment.
 Windows support